andrewlalis/handy-httpd/docs/src/guide/handling-requests.md

 #### Path Parameters

-If a request is handled by a [PathHandler](ddoc-handy_httpd.handlers.path_handler.PathHandler), then its `pathParams` associative array will be populated with any path parameters that were parsed from the URL.
+If a request is handled by a [PathHandler](handlers/path-handler.md) *(or the now-deprecated [PathDelegatingHandler](handlers/path-delegating-handler.md))*, then its `pathParams` associative array will be populated with any path parameters that were parsed from the URL.

 The easiest way to understand this behavior is through an example.
 Suppose we define our top-level PathHandler with the following mapping, so that a `userSettingsHandler` will handle requests to that endpoint: